Beokro/minix_virtural_machine/README.md

 # Prerequisites

-This section will talk about how to get the required application and source code before you can proceed.
+This section will talk about how to get the required application and source codes before you can proceed.
 If you happened to have the VirtualBox installed and Minix3 downloaded, you can skip this section.

 ## VirtualBox

 1. First of all you need to install VirtualBox on your computer.
-This can be easily done by downloading the application from their websites or using a package manager tool like homebrew.
+This can be easily done by downloading the installation package from their websites or using a package manager tool like homebrew.
 In here we will show you the first way.
-Visit [VirtualBox website][] and select `OS X hosts` to download the VirtualBox installing application. <br><br>
+Visit [VirtualBox website][] and select `OS X hosts` to download the VirtualBox installing package. <br><br>
     <img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/1.png" width='600' height='337'/>
 <br><br>

-2. Once the downloading is finished, you should have a dmg format file named VirtualBox-xxxx-OSX.dmg (xxx is version number).
+2. Once the downloading is finished, you should have a dmg format file named VirtualBox-xxxx-OSX.dmg (xxx is the version number).
 Double clicking this file to start the installation.
 You can change the file destination if you want to, otherwise keep selecting continue until the installation is finished. <br>

     <img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/4.png" width='550' height='433'/>
 <br><br>

 ## Minix3 source

 Minix3's source file can be downloaded from [Minix3 website][].
 In this instruction, we will use version 3.3.0 (stable release) ISO Image.
-Once the downloading is finished, you should have a file named minix_Rxxx.iso. (xxx is version number).
+Once the downloading is finished, you should have a file named minix_Rxxx.iso. (xxx is the version number).

 <img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/7.png" width='600' height='275'/>
 <br><br>